IshitaG-2002IGK/lyrics-jina/README.md

 <p align="center">
-	Made with :coffee: and :heart:
+	Made with :coffee: and :music:
 </p>